Get 10% off your first order:

 If you have no experience with consuming live food the effects will probably be more obvious.
 You should not stop drinking kefir if the effects aren’t too overbearing.
 If you don’t manage to overcome them, stop drinking kefir and get medical advice.
 It is possible that kefir is not for you.

 When you manage to overcome these effects and your body adapts to daily drinking kefir.
 You can slowly build up to the desired amount of kefir.
 It’s recommended to drink about 200-300 ml of fresh milk kefir a day (1 cup) and you can add a bit more if you drink water kefir (350 ml/1,5 cup).
 Kefirko glass jar has tactile markings on the side that indicate 300 ml – 1 dose of kefir.

-You will start experience the benefits of drinking kefir soon.
-It’s best to drink kefir non-stop for at least 3 month to feel the desired effects on your well-being.
+You will start to experience the benefits of drinking kefir soon.
+It’s best to drink kefir non-stop for at least 3 months to feel the desired effects on your well-being.

 Don’t over-ferment too often

 It’s not recommended to over-ferment kefir often.
 The grains are a live culture that needs food.
 And after primary fermentation is finished, the grains will not have enough food and will starve.
 If you repeat this too often you can damage or even kill the kefir grains.

 Start making milk kefir.

 The yeasts in the culture need some air for fermentation.
 Also during the fermentation there are gases produced, so keeping a partially open lid will work best with kefir fermentation.